louis-dotfiles/neovim/User_manual.md

 There are no earthshattering changes that will significantly compromise a vanilla user experience.
 One exception is that `netrw`, the default file browser, has been replaced with a plugin.
-So you should use `<Space>e`, or `:NvimTreeOpen` to open the new file explorer now.
+So you should use `<Space>e`, or `:Neotree left` to open the new file explorer now.